Kepnang2/alx-system_engineering-devops/0x00-shell_basics/README.md

 #0x00 shell basics
-#Task 1
+#Task 2.
-Creating a script that Displays the contents list of your current directory.
+The script that changes the working directory to the user’s home directory.